Example of How to Run TensorFlow Batch Jobs

 Abaqus can run on either a single compute node, or across multiple nodes using MPI.
 For some large problems, the only way to run a simulation is by decomposing the system into domains for execution on separate compute nodes.

-Abaqus requires a few special environmental variable settings and flags in order to run properly on the cluster.
+Abaqus requires a couple of special environmental variable settings and flags in order to run properly on the cluster.

 The first is a Slurm specific environmental variable (a known issue with Abaqus on HPC clusters):